Marine Corps Food Service Specialist MOS 3381

 Food Service Specialist Duties

-Since they're likely to spend time in the field, an important part of the food service specialist job is quality control and assurance, making sure the food is kept in sanitary and safe condition.
+Since they're likely to spend time in the field, an important part of the food service specialist job is quality control and assurance, making sure the food is kept in sanitary and safe conditions.

 Like a sous chef at a restaurant or a line cook at a diner, the day-to-day responsibilities of this job include preparing fruits and vegetables, meat, fish, and poultry as well as baked goods.
 While there's likely to be a potato or two in the mix, clearly this is a job for someone who knows their way around a kitchen.